natcap/invest.users-guide/source/habitat_risk_assessment.rst

 **Step 1.** The first step involves determining the degree of exposure of the habitat or species to the stressor, and the consequence of this exposure.
 Exposure (E) and consequence (C) are both determined by assigning a rating (typically 1-3, with 0 = no score) to a set of criteria, such as those described above, which are used frequently in the scientific literature.
 However, any criteria may be added or removed.
 Guidelines for scoring the default criterion are summarized below (:ref:`exposure-criteria-details` and :ref:`consequence-criteria-details`).
 Note that "spatial overlap" is a special exposure criteria that is always included, and does not need to be defined or scored by the user like other criteria.
 For each grid cell in the study area, if a stressor and a habitat or species are both present, then spatial overlap = 1 and the model calculates E and C using the information about the other criteria and the equations below.
 If a stressor and a habitat or species do not overlap in a particular grid cell, Exposure, Consequence, and Risk are 0 in that cell.
 The scores for all the other criteria are inputs to the model provided by the user.
 For each score assigned, you may also indicate the quality of the data used to determine the score, and the weighted importance of the criteria relative to other criteria.
 This allows you to assign greater weight to criteria where scoring confidence was higher, or to criteria which contribute more to risk in the system.
 Thus, the overall exposure :math:`E` and consequence :math:`C` scores are calculated as weighted averages of the exposure values :math:`e_i` and consequence values :math:`c_i`  for each criterion *i*, from habitat *j* and stressor *k*

 .. math:: E_{jkl} = \frac{\sum^N_{i=1}\frac{e_{ijkl}}{d_{ijkl}\cdot w_{ijkl}}} {\sum^N_{i=1}\frac{1}{d_{ijkl} \cdot w_{ijkl}}}
-   :label: eq1
+   :label: exposure

 .. math:: C_{jkl} = \frac{\sum^N_{i=1}\frac{c_{ijkl}}{d_{ijkl}\cdot w_{ijkl}}}{\sum^N_{i=1}\frac{1}{d_{ijkl} \cdot w_{ijkl}}}
-   :label: eq2
+   :label: consequence

 where :math:`E_{jkl}` is the exposure score specific to habitat *j*, from stressor *k* in location *l*; :math:`C_{jkl}` is the consequence score, :math:`e_{ijkl}` is the exposure rating criterion *i*, specific to habitat *j* and stressor *k* and location *l*; :math:`c_{ijkl}` is the consequence rating. :math:`d_{ijkl}` represents the data quality rating, :math:`w_{ijkl}` represents the importance weighing for criterion. *N* is the number of criteria evaluated for each habitat.

 **Step 2.** The second step combines the exposure and response values to produce a risk value for each stressor-habitat combination in each grid cell.
 There are two options for risk calculation.

-For Euclidean Risk calculation, risk to habitat *j* caused by stressor *k* in each location (i.e. cell) *l* is calculated as the Euclidean distance from the origin in the exposure-consequence space, where average exposure (:ref:`eq1`) is on one axis and the average consequence score (:ref:`eq2`) is on the other.
+For Euclidean Risk calculation, risk to habitat *j* caused by stressor *k* in each location (i.e. cell) *l* is calculated as the Euclidean distance from the origin in the exposure-consequence space, where average exposure (:eq:`exposure`) is on one axis and the average consequence score (:eq:`consequence`) is on the other.

 .. math:: R_{jkl} = \sqrt{(E_{jkl}-1)^2+(C_{jkl}-1)^2}
-   :label: eq3

 The model maps this habitat-stressor specific risk score where the habitat and stressor overlap in space

 .. figure:: habitat_risk_assessment_images/risk_plot2.jpg

-For Multiplicative Risk calculation, risk to habitat *j* caused by stressor *k* in cell *l* is calculated as the product of the exposure (:ref:`eq1`) and consequence scores (:ref:`eq2`).
+For Multiplicative Risk calculation, risk to habitat *j* caused by stressor *k* in cell *l* is calculated as the product of the exposure (:eq:`exposure`) and consequence scores (:eq:`consequence`).

 .. math:: R_{ijkl} = E_{jkl} \cdot C_{jkl}
-    :label: eq4

 .. note::